simon-ament/Study/content/🏗️ Software-Architektur/05_patterns.md

 2. The `ClientInterface` describes a protocol that other classes must follow to be able to collaborate the the client code
 	- The client code does't get coupled to the concrete adapter class.
 Therefore, adapters can easily be replaced or introduced without breaking the existing client code
 3. The `Service` ist some useful class (usually 3rd-party or legacy).
 The client can't use this class directly because it has an incompatible interface
 4. The `Adapter` implements the client interface, while wrapping the service object.
-The adapter receives calls from the client vie the client interface and translates them into calls to the wrapped service object
+The adapter receives calls from the client via the client interface and translates them into calls to the wrapped service object

 ### Pros
 - **Single Responsibility Principle:** separate interface or data conversion from primary business logic